Saturday, October 6, 2018

 1885

 Mark Twain was staying the Plankinton Hotel when this menu appeared in 1885.
-He was in Milwaukee on tour with Southern author George W. Cable who marveled at Twain’s talent as a standup comedian.
-Cable, writing to his wife Louise the next day, revealed that Twain “worked & worked incessantly on these programs until he has effected in all of them—there are 3—a gradual growth of both interest & humor so that the audience never has to find anything less, but always more, entertaining than what precedes it.
+He was in Milwaukee on tour with Southern author George W. Cable, who marveled at Twain’s talent as a stand-up comedian.
+Writing to his wife Louise the next day, Cable revealed that Twain “worked & worked incessantly on these programs until he has effected in all of them—there are 3—a gradual growth of both interest & humor so that the audience never has to find anything less, but always more, entertaining than what precedes it.
 He says, ‘I don’t want them to get tired out laughing before we get to the end.’
 The result is we have always a steady crescendo ending in a double climax….his careful, untiring, incessant labors are an education.”
-The menu, which contains a notice of a reading by the two authors at a local theater that evening, takes us back to time when you could walk down the street after dinner to see Mark Twain perform in person.

 1 comment: